 On Amazon, different trampolines are advertised as being able to sustain different maximum weights.
 However, in Springfree’s table at the bottom of the page, and on their own site, it lists all the trampolines as having the same weight limit – 220 lbs.

-I asked a company representative about the difference and this is what I was told: All Springfree trampolines have a weight limit of 220 lbs.
+I asked a company representative about the difference and this is what I was told: All Springfree trampolines have a weight limit of 220 lbs, except for small round, compact round and compact oval with a weight limit of 175.
 Springfree’s policy is one jumper at a time, to avoid head collision.
 (This is important, guys.
 Really important.)

 The weight limit is set based on how much you weigh and how high you can jump, and it’s also set to ensure that the jumper doesn’t “bottom out” (touch the ground).
 I asked what that meant, and the very nice(!) representative told me.